 Leesburg Animal Park

 This 21-acre facility offers little ones the chance to take part in interactive animal shows, arts and crafts, as well as visit and pet the animals.
 Ride a pony on a nice day or head inside on colder, rainy ones to enjoy all the activities that this park offers.
 Visit everything from farm animals to monkeys, llamas and lemurs.
-A toddler playground space is just perfect for restless younger siblings or to get out the wiggles before heading home.
+The resident sloth is a fan favorite (can't make it to the zoo?
+Cuddle up with this guy instead!).

 19270 Monroe-Madison Memorial Hwy.